 - 4. Can I get misdemeanors sealed in Nevada?

 - 5. Can a misdemeanor get me deported?

-They are the least serious Nevada crimes.
+Misdemeanors are the least serious crimes in Nevada criminal law.
 (Nevada does not have infractions.)

 Common examples of misdemeanor offenses are: